Create an Ubuntu Core image¶

 Creating the model assertion¶

-One final step before you can build a custom Ubuntu Core image is creation of a signed model assertion, which provides image related metadata which ubuntu-image uses to customize the image.
-In order to sign the model assertion, a brand model key must be created and registered using the brand account.
+The final step before you can build a custom Ubuntu Core image is creating a model assertion, which provides image related metadata ubuntu-image uses to build the image.
+In order to create the model assertion, a key registered to the Brand account must sign the JSON for the model assertion.
 For details on how to create and register a model key, please refer to Sign a model assertion.

 cat << EOF > alpha-model.json